Find a local pick your own farm here!

 • Ridge Line Farms - Blueberries

 139 County Road 100, Decatur, TN 37322.
 Phone: (423) 507-8002.
 Alternate phone: (423) 506-3058.
 Email: rlfarms65@gmail.com.
+Open: UPDATE for 2025: Call before you go, I do not see anything on their page about U-Pick now, Does anyone have current information?
+If so, please write me.
 In addition to the U-Pick blueberries, are you looking for local, farm raised beef with no antibiotics, preservatives or added hormones?
 If so then look no further!
 Ridge Line Farms has been raising Angus sired beef cattle since our grandfather began farming in 1965.
 In 1998, we began marketing our steers for purchase as freezer beef.
 We now offer freezer beef by the retail package, or a 1/2 or whole live animal.
 We would love to earn your business and provide high quality beef for you and your family!
 Feel free to come visit us at the farm!
 (ADDED: May 09, 2015, JBS)

 Meigs County